-Student numbers in 2020/21 declined to 2060, this accounted for an overall 4% decrease in student numbers.
+Student numbers in 2021/22 were 2059, this accounted for an overall 4% decrease in student numbers.
 In line with the launch of specialist sixth form offers and those shared with the ESFA numbers are expected to start to increase in 2021/22 academic year.
 The under-recruitment by approximately 60 students mainly affected the Emmanuel site, and 'A' Level programmes in particular.
 Planned staffing reductions and efficiency savings will allow the College to manage the lower level of income in the next academic year.